|Click to enlarge|

 In New Mexico, by state statute, acequias as registered bodies must have three commissioners and a mayordomo.
 Irrigation and conservation districts typically have their own version of mayordomos, usually referred to as "ditch riders" by members of the districts.
 From Ask.com, definition of acequia.

 The main canal, called the mother ditch, is dug starting at the river, and flows gently downhill from there, with a series of smaller ditches, or laterals, bringing water to specific fields.
-If you click on the illustration at the top left, from The Mother Ditch, by Oliver LaFarge (1954), you will see how a series of gates and some judicious moves with hand-held hoes direct the flowing water right to the individual plants and trees.
+If you click on the illustration above, from The Mother Ditch, by Oliver LaFarge (1954), you will see how a series of gates and some judicious moves with hand-held hoes direct the flowing water right to the individual plants and trees.

 As we walk around our new neighborhood, we see ditches, large and small, all around the pecan orchards and chile fields.
 I've seen the truck from the irrigation district coming around in the middle of the night; I can make out the man in his headlights, turning the wheels that raise the gates to let the water into the waiting canal.
 I hope to figure out the schedule so that I can take some photos of our local ditches when they are full.